ClarkGH/smackhem/docs/portability-rules.md

 ## Layer Boundaries (Hard Rule)

 The project is divided into three layers.
+In the order of core, services, and backends.
 Code may only depend downward.

-CORE  →  SERVICES  →  BACKENDS
+Eg. The core engine source is services and backend agnostic.

-### Core (Portable Forever)
+### Core (Intentionally Portable)

 Allowed: